KDasaradha/devdocs/content/docs/guides/comprehensive-fastapi-guide.md

   - What are the performance overheads of differential privacy in FastAPI APIs?
   - How do you audit differential privacy compliance in a FastAPI application?

-## 25. Pydantic with Static Type Checking
+## 8. Pydantic with Static Type Checking

-### 25.1 Static Type Checking for Pydantic Models
+### 8.1 Static Type Checking for Pydantic Models
 - **Description**: Enhancing Pydantic models with static type checking using tools like mypy or pyright to catch type errors at development time.
 - **Questions**:
   - Write a Pydantic model with strict type annotations for mypy compatibility.
   - How do you configure pyright to validate Pydantic models in a FastAPI project?
   - What are the benefits of static type checking for Pydantic in large FastAPI apps?
-  - How do you handle dynamic types in Pydantic with static type checkers?
+  - How do you handle dynamic types in Pydantic models with static type checkers?

-## 26. Async GraphQL Subscriptions
+## 9. Async GraphQL Subscriptions

-### 26.1 GraphQL Subscriptions in FastAPI
+### 9.1 GraphQL Subscriptions in FastAPI
 - **Description**: Implementing real-time GraphQL subscriptions in FastAPI using async WebSockets and libraries like Strawberry or Ariadne for event-driven updates.
 - **Questions**:
   - Write a FastAPI app with a GraphQL subscription for real-time user updates.